About Hiking & Backpacking at Alpengirl Camp

 Day hiking involves packing and carrying your smaller "day pack" (your school backpack size on the packing list) with just a few essential items like your rain jacket, a warm layer, camera, sunscreen, water bottle, and food.

 A day hike means that we have camp already set up and we leave from camp, go hiking for the day, and come back to that same camp.
 The locations and lengths of day hikes can vary depending on where we are and what we want to see.
 When we are in national parks and want to explore parts of the park, we are hiking on paths or boardwalks for short distances, maybe a mile or two.
 Sometimes in the middle of a backpacking trip there is a rest day, meaning we have a day in which we don’t have to move camp or get to anywhere specific, so we decide to hike around exploring the area.
-Sometimes this is on a trail, sometimes it is off trail, and we could be hiking to find an alpine lake, are making a peak attempt, or are hiking around a lake to see all angles of it.
-Our longest day hike is an optional peak attempt during the North Cascades Loop Adventure, near the end of our backpacking trip.
+Sometimes this is on a trail, sometimes it is off trail, and we could be hiking to find an alpine lake, or making a peak summit attempt, or are hiking around a lake to see all angles of it.
+Our longest day hike is an optional peak summit attempt during the North Cascades Adventure, near the end of our backpacking trip.
 We'll attempt to hike from camp to the top of Desolation Peak for amazing 360˚ views and back to camp, a round trip total of about 14 miles.

 Learning to Load the Backpack